 9) If the alcove is less than 1metre wide, convert the space into a display section.
 Use thick shatterproof glazing for a floor to ceiling shelves and build a dropped (false) ceiling above, fitted with recessed lights that’ll light up your displayed items.
 The recess can serve as display shelves for anything from collectables and memorabilia to ceramic ware, porcelain vases, and small family photographs.
-You can display any of your items you want to show-off.
+You can display any of the items you want to show-off.
 Ensure the wall is painted a light hue so that whatever items are placed on the glass shelves will stand out clearly and distinctly.

 Try to avoid clutter on glass shelves.